10XGenomics/enclone/README.md

 There are many ways to use 10x data to study immune biology.
 Thus in the previous section, the red clonotypes may represent responses to antigens in the vaccine.
 But for a given disease
 <i>e.g.</i>COVID-19, one might not yet have a vaccine, and thus one needs a different approach.

-One such approach is to <b> identify patient and survivor B cell clonotypes that expand(ed) in response to infectious disease</b>.
+One such approach is to <b> identify patient and survivor B cell clonotypes that expand in response to infectious disease</b>.
 These antibodies can then be used to design passive or active vaccines.
 One tool enables the mapping of antigen specificity to multiple antigens directly via feature barcoding: LIBRA-seq (Setliff, I <i>et al.</i>  2019.  [<b>High-Throughput Mapping of B Cell Receptor Sequences to Antigen Specificity.</b>](https://www.ncbi.nlm.nih.gov/pubmed/31787378) <i>Cell</i> <b>179</b>, 1636-1646.)

 These data are easy to display in enclone!
-Using enclone, you can easily select candidates for vaccine or therapeutic development by picking large clonotypes with high antigen counts and single or multiple antigen specifities.
+You can directly select candidates for vaccine or therapeutic development by picking large clonotypes with high antigen counts and single or multiple antigen specifities.